squasta/terraform-azurerm-AKSAugust2021/README.md

 - An Azure Load Balancer Standard SKU
 - A Virtual Network with it Subnets (subnet for AKS Pods, subnets for AzureBastion and AzureFirewall/NVA if needed, Azure Application Gateway)
 - Azure Application Gateway + Application Gateway Ingress Controller AKS add-on
-- An Azure Log Analytics Workspace (used for Azure Monitot Container Insight)
+- An Azure Log Analytics Workspace (used for Azure Monitor Container Insight)

 On Kubernetes, these Terraform files will :